From Christchurch city centre, it's about a 45 minute drive over the Port Hills via Dyers Pass Road.

 Pack a picnic and head out on one of the walking tracks available below:

-Work to upgrade the Diamond Harbour Wharf is about to get underway.
+Work to upgrade the Diamond Harbour Wharf is underway.

-Our contractor, Hunter Civil, will begin work on 1 September and is expected to take eight months.
+Our contractor, Hunter Civil, began work on 1 September and is expected to take eight months.

 The work includes repairs, maintenance and upgrading of the wharf.
 It will also see an 18 by 6-metre pontoon attached to the wharf by a gangway.